Boston: Climate

-Fog is fairly common, particularly in spring and early summer.
-Due to its location along the North Atlantic, the city often receives sea breezes, especially in the late spring, when water temperatures are still quite cold and temperatures at the coast can be more than 20 F-change colder than a few miles inland, sometimes dropping by that amount near midday.

-Thunderstorms occur from May to September, which are occasionally severe with large hail, damaging winds, and heavy downpours.
-Although downtown Boston has never been struck by a violent tornado, the city itself has experienced many tornado warnings.
+Fog is relatively common, particularly in spring and early summer.
+Due to its coastal location, Boston often receives sea breezes, especially in the late spring, when water temperatures are still quite cold and temperatures at the coast can be more than 20 F-change colder than a few miles inland, sometimes dropping by that amount near midday.
+Thunderstorms typically occur from May to September.
+Occasionally, they can become severe, with large hail, damaging winds, and heavy downpours.
+Although downtown Boston has never been struck by a violent tornado, Boston has experienced many tornado warnings.
 Damaging storms are more common to areas north, west, and northwest of the city.
-Boston has a relatively sunny climate for a coastal city at its latitude, averaging over 2,600 hours of sunshine per annum.

-Cityscapes

 Demographics

-In 2020, Boston was estimated to have 691,531 residents living in 266,724 households—a 12% population increase over 2010.
-The city is the third-most densely populated large U.S. city of over half a million residents, and the most densely populated state capital.
+In the 2020 census, Boston was estimated to have 691,531 residents living in 266,724 households—a 12% population increase over 2010.
+Boston is the third-most densely populated large U.S. city of over half a million residents, and the most densely populated state capital.
 Some 1.2 million persons may be within Boston's boundaries during work hours, and as many as 2 million during special events.
 This fluctuation of people is caused by hundreds of thousands of suburban residents who travel to the city for work, education, health care, and special events.